Guild Hall of East Hampton: Theater arts

-The John Drew Theater at Guild Hall produces more than 100 programs each year, including plays, concerts, dance performances, film screenings, simulcasts, and literary readings.
-It was posthumously named for the matinee idol John Drew Jr., a member of the Barrymore family who summered in East Hampton from the late 19th century to the early 20th century.
-The theater has an octagonal shape, a jewel-box proscenium stage, and a blue and white striped trompe-l'œil circus-tent ceiling that sweeps up to a chandelier of glass balloons.
+The Hilarie and Mitchell Morgan Theater at Guild Hall produces more than 100 programs each year, including plays, concerts, dance performances, film screenings, simulcasts, and literary readings.
+It was originally named the John Drew Theater after matinee idol John Drew Jr., a member of the Barrymore family who summered in East Hampton from the late 19th century to the early 20th century.
+The theater has an octagonal shape, a jewel-box proscenium stage, and a blue-and-white striped trompe-l'œil circus-tent ceiling that sweeps up to a chandelier of glass balloons.

 In its early years, the theater served as a summer testing ground for productions en route to Broadway.
 Legendary playwrights such as Tennessee Williams and Eugene O’Neill credited Guild Hall with helping to establish their reputations, and Edward Albee had a lifelong relationship with the John Drew Theater, where he was an active member of the Guild Hall Academy of the Arts.
 Performers have included the Academy, Emmy, Grammy, and Tony Award–winning luminaries Alec Baldwin, Matthew Broderick, Blythe Danner, James Earl Jones, Patti LuPone, Wynton Marsalis, Liza Minnelli, Leslie Odom Jr., Audra McDonald, Laurie Metcalf, Mercedes Ruehl, Steve Martin, and Marlo Thomas; the dance companies Alvin Ailey American Dance Theater, New York City Ballet, and Pilobolus; the performance artists Laurie Anderson and Meredith Monk; the directors Robert Wilson, Susan Stroman, Tony Walton, Harris Yulin, Bob Fosse, Gwen Verdon, and Julie Taymor; the jazz greats Winton Marsalis, Branford Marsalis, Sonny Rollins, Earl Klugh and Regina Carter; the comedians Jay Leno, Joy Behar, John Leguizamo, Jerry Seinfeld, and Martin Short; and the legendary musicians Mavis Staples, Patti Smith, Philip Glass, Billy Joel, and The Beach Boys.

-The theater underwent a detailed renovation in 2007, supervised by the architect Robert A. M. Stern, restoring the original 1931 details while installing new AV and mechanical systems, digitized lighting controls, motorized rigging and moving lights, and upgraded technical booth.
-The tradition of providing a testing ground for artists to make work continues today with the John Drew Theater Lab. and a strong emphasis on developmental readings.
-The John Drew Theater's current artistic director, Josh Gladstone, has programmed and produced the performing arts programming at Guild Hall since 2000.
+A major renovation led by Peter Pennoyer Architects and Apeiro Design, completed in 2024, modernized the stage, seating, acoustics, accessibility features, backstage facilities, and technical systems as part of a campus-wide upgrade.

 Notable productions

 The longest-running off-Broadway musical, The Fantasticks, was produced at Guild Hall’s John Drew Theater before starting its historic New York run.
 Nora Ephron and Delia Ephron debuted Love, Loss, and What I Wore at Guild Hall before taking the play Off Broadway.
-Tennessee Williams's The Glass Menagerie, starring Amy Irving and Ebon Moss-Bachrach, was the inaugural play after the two-year John Drew Theater renovation.
+Tennessee Williams's The Glass Menagerie, starring Amy Irving and Ebon Moss-Bachrach, was the inaugural play after the two-year 2009 theater renovation.
 Alec Baldwin and Laurie Metcalf starred in a revival of Arthur Miller's All My Sons in 2015.
+In May 2025, the newly renamed Hilarie and Mitchell Morgan Theater presented Fuenteovejuna: East End, the venue’s first Spanish-language theater production, adapted from Lope de Vega’s 17th-century play.